1802 Penny Value Checker: Errors List & No Mint Mark Worth

 The Philadelphia Mint produced approximately 3,435,100 examples of the 1802 Draped Bust penny, making it one of the highest mintages in the series.
 This substantial production reflected the strong demand for circulating copper coinage during Thomas Jefferson’s presidency and an abundance of available copper planchets at the time.

-After more than 220 years of circulation, environmental exposure, and attrition, survival rates is now relatively low..
-Brown (BN) specimens account for the vast majority of survivors, with an estimated 5,000 examples remaining today—representing just 0.1456% of the original mintage.
+After more than 220 years of circulation, environmental exposure, and attrition, survival rates are now remarkably low.
+Brown (BN) specimens account for the vast majority of survivors, with an estimated 5,000 examples remaining today — representing just 0.1456% of the original mintage.

-The survival distribution becomes even more stark for Red-Brown (RB) specimens, where only 4 examples are believed to exist, yielding an exceptionally low survival rate of 0.0001%.
+The survival distribution becomes even more striking for Red-Brown (RB) specimens, where only about 4 examples are believed to exist, yielding an exceptionally low survival rate of approximately 0.0001%.
+No confirmed Red (RD) examples are currently known to survive.

 This data explains why high-grade 1802 pennies command significant premiums despite their relatively high original mintage.
 The extensive circulation these coins experienced throughout the 19th century eliminated most survivors, particularly those retaining original red or red-brown copper surfaces.